Exploring the Historical Charm of Flavel House in Astoria, Oregon.

 In 2012, after extensive efforts to locate Mary, the last-known remaining Flavel, Astoria officials used a newly adopted derelict building ordinance to enter the house.

-“Newspapers and magazines from the last 100 years were spread three-feet thick over all levels of the home, including the attic, the basement and the bathrooms,” The Astorian reported.
-They also found a 1950s-era woman’s swimsuit hanging in an all-pink bathroom, a 1960s issue of Playboy, self-help books, a 12-inch knife, a Valentine’s Day card from Mary to her mother.
+"Newspapers and magazines from the last 100 years were spread three-feet thick over all levels of the home, including the attic, the basement, and the bathrooms," The Astorian reported.
+They also found a 1950s-era woman's swimsuit hanging in an all-pink bathroom, a 1960s issue of Playboy, self-help books, a 12-inch knife, and a Valentine's Day card from Mary to her mother.
 Clothes still hung in closets.
 There was a dead dog in the refrigerator.
-The stairwell banister, which might have still bore the marks of Harry’s hatchet attack, was completely gone.
+The stairwell banister, which might still have borne the marks of Harry's hatchet attack, was completely gone.

 It looks a lot different today.